yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperators.md

 author_profile: false
 level: 4
 tags:
-excerpt: "Modelling nonlinear operatros in a structured and efficient fashion"
+excerpt: "Working with nonlinear operators in a structured and efficient fashion"
 layout: single
 header:
   teaser: